Underdog-01/Battle/README.md

 ======
 Developed for SMF 2.0.X forums.
 Battle is a RPG gaming modification that allows you to battle members and monsters.
-Its gameplay has options to quest and explore maps where one can find items to assist players with their journey whilst battling monsters.
+Its game play has options to quest and explore maps where one can find items to assist players with their journey whilst battling monsters.
 Support topic at web-develop.ca: https://web-develop.ca/index.php?board=15.0

 Attention!